ibericode/mailchimp-for-wordpress/readme.txt

 [mc4wp_checkbox "Subscribe to our newsletter?"]
 `

+Our knowledge base has more information on [connecting Contact Form 7 and Mailchimp](https://www.mc4wp.com/kb/connecting-contact-form-7-and-mailchimp/).

 #### The form shows a success message but subscribers are not added to my list(s)?
 If the form shows a success message, there is no doubt that the sign-up request succeeded.
-Mailchimp could have a slight delay sending the confirmation email though, please just be patient and make sure to check your SPAM folder.
+Mailchimp could have a slight delay sending the confirmation email though.
+Please check again in a few minutes (sometimes hours) and don't forget to check your junk folder too.

 When you have double opt-in disabled, new subscribers will be seen as *imports* by Mailchimp.
 They will not show up in your daily digest emails or statistics.
 [We always recommend leaving double opt-in enabled](http://blog.mailchimp.com/double-opt-in-vs-single-opt-in-stats/).